Minimal logic

 The third valid De Morgan's law may also be derived.

-The negation of an excluded middle statement implies its own validity, and thus
+The negation of an excluded middle statement implies its own validity.
+With reference to the weak variant of consequentia mirabilis above, it thus follows that

 Finally, case analysis shows